-Kolibree Ara Smart Toothbrush review
+Kolibree Ara Smart Toothbrush full review

 Kolibree may not be a big name in the toothbrush world, but it does have one astonishing claim: that it's made the world's first toothbrush with embedded artificial intelligence.

 So, is the Kolibree Ara a few dirty teeth away from going full Skynet and eliminating mankind, or is it just marketing hype?
 Find out in our Kolibree Ara review.

 Right now the only place you can buy the Ara is from Kolibree itself, and it'll set you back €129.
 That may sound like a lot for a toothbrush but it's a good sight less than the £200+ asking prices of some of the top smart toothbrushes from Oral-B and Philips.